poseidon-framework/poseidon-hs/README.md

 * The `Poseidon.Utils` module only provides the definition of an Exception type.
 * The modules in `CLI/` define the functionality provided in the command line functions for `trident`.
 * The `list` command might be a good place to start understanding what's going on and how to use the `Poseidon.Package` interface.
-* The `Poseidon.CmdFStats` module is a bit more involved, mainly due to the Jackknifing, which involves chunking up the genotype data as we run through it and compute F-Statistics in each block, and then summarising them again.
-This is all achieved in one go via the `Pipes.Group` technology.

 ### Preparing a new stable release